The reason for this belief is the only thing common between these two – risk.

-While it is easy to see the risk in gambling, the perception of risk in MFs is created because of their association with stocks, in the case of equity mutual funds.
+While it is easy to see the risk in gambling, the perception of risk in MFs is created because of their association with stocks, specifically with.

 - The potential for growth:Even a small amount invested in equity today, can make you very rich, 10 years from now, that too with a fair degree of predictability.
 This kind of potential for growth or predictability does not exist if you gamble at a casino.

 These are just some of the many reasons whyin is nothing like gambling.
 So next time someone compares the two, you have at least 5 reasons not to believe them.